Bhupi97/my-youtube/README.md

 DEBOUNCING:-
-If we are typing very fast it skips some of the key events
+If we are typing very fast it skips some of the key events.
+If the difference of time between keypress is 200ms (if typing is slow then Multiple API calls) If the difference of time between keypress is 30ms (if typing is faster then less API calls)

+Performance:-
+Eg.
+    - Wind Cheater Men = 16 letter x 1000 = 16000
+    - with debouncing = 3 API calls x 1000 = 3000

+Debaouncing with 200ms
+- if difference between 2 key strokes is < 200ms - Do not Call API
+- If difference between 2 key strokes is > 200ms - Make API call